njoubert/spooky/README.md

 ## Contents

+- `bin/groundstation(-local).sh`: Launch an instance of the grounstation.
+- `bin/groundstation(-local).sh`: Launch an instance of the odroidperson.
+- `bin/install.sh`: For nodes: Installs "spooky" systemctl daemon to start odroidperson.sh on boot.
+- `bin/update-and-restart.sh`: For nodes: Pulls the latest git repo and relaunches daemon.
-- "GroundStation" Single Instance on your Laptop
+- `src/groundstation`: Main controller, single instance on your Laptop
-- "OdroidPerson" Multiple Instances, One Per Odroid On Person
+- `src/odroidperson`: Multiple Instances, One Per Odroid On Person
-- "Spooky" Underlying shared library
+- `src/spooky`: Underlying shared library used by both parts

-## IDEAS ON ARCHITECTURE:
+## Archtecture

-UNIX-style many-small-applications versus single monolothic app?
+We do a UNIX-style "many-independent-small-applications" approach, but wrapped behind a single python CLI (similar to MAVProxy)

 - PRO: If something crashes, we can just restart that section
 - PRO: Good way to think about problems!
-- CON: I'll have to fire up and run a whole bunch of applications, cumbersome

-Can we do UNIX-style, but wrapped behind a single UI the way MAVProxy does it?

 - PRO: Can still restart individual chunks, etc
 - CON: Have to do all that management myself.

-Let's try to do that!
+Components are engineered to depend on as few other parts of the system as possible.
+Different components can be rebooted on-the-fly without crashing anything.

 ## Using PyFTDI: